-You can do this from inside the stock Music app on your iPhone, iPad and iPod touch, or with iTunes on your PC or Mac.
-Starting on November 11, Apple has released an Android app as well, opening up the music streaming service to audiophiles outside Apple's walled garden.
+You can do this from inside the stock Music app on your iPhone, iPad, iPod touch, Apple Watch or with iTunes on your PC or Mac.
+Back in November 2016, Apple took the step of also releasing an Android app, opening up the music streaming service to audiophiles outside Apple's walled garden.

 Apple Music also offers extensive music discovery channels including round-the-clock radio station 'Beats 1' featuring renowned radio DJs like Zane Lowe, as well as social features that aim to put artists and bands closer to their fans.
 It's all exciting stuff.

 Why it's a big deal